Fahari04/employee-management-system/README.md

   The system provides secure authentication, employee CRUD operations, filtering and pagination, and a clean interface for managing employee records.</b>
 </p>

-A professional full-stack employee management application built with **React**, **Node.js/Express**, and **SQLite**.
-The system provides secure authentication, employee CRUD operations, filtering and pagination, and a clean interface for managing employee records.

 ## Table of Contents